 Costs associated with the procedure may include:

-Surgical procedure to correct sagging of the abdomen, buttocks, groin and outer thighs
+- Lower body lift: Surgical procedure to correct aging of the abdomen, buttocks, groin and outer thighs

 Visit the Plastic Surgery Glossary for more medical terms.